 It is important to remember that pharmaceutical manufacturers, and no one else, set and raise the price of prescription drugs.
 In fact, a recent investigation by the Associated Press, found that in the first half of 2018, manufacturers were raising the price of brand name drugs more often than they were making drug cost reductions.
 For example, the analysis showed that “there were 96 price hikes for every price cut.”

 At CVS Health, we are an advocate that negotiates with those manufacturers to achieve drug price savings for payors and patients.
 We’re not middlemen, but instead we’re fighting to lower the costs patients pay for the medicine they need.
 When we succeed, patients benefit.

 Recently, HHS Secretary Alex Azar made some positive comments about the role of PBMs to Bloomberg, saying that “pharmacy benefit managers do an incredible job negotiating discounts, rebates in our system.”
-He went on to note that, particularly when it comes to Medicare drug programs, the Administration was looking at “further empowering pharmacy benefit managers” as a “major part of the President’s plan.”
+He went on to note that, particularly when it comes to Medicare drug programs, the Trump administration was looking at “further empowering pharmacy benefit managers” as a “major part of the President’s plan.”